cftang9/GOF-PQD/README.md

 ## Simulation Results

 Here, we provide all the codes and results in the [Simulation](https://github.com/cftang9/GOF-PQD/tree/main/Simulation) folder.
-To reproduce the simulation results, users need to download the whole folder and run the R codes corresponding to the simulation settings.
+To reproduce the simulation results, users must download the entire folder and run the R code corresponding to the simulation settings.
 The asymptotic critical values for the EL test are in the [EL_infinity](https://github.com/cftang9/GOF-PQD/tree/main/Simulation/CV_Infinity/EL_infinity) folder.
 Other critical values generated from independent copulas are provided in [CV_n100](https://github.com/cftang9/GOF-PQD/tree/main/Simulation/CV_n100) and [CV_n200](https://github.com/cftang9/GOF-PQD/tree/main/Simulation/CV_2100) folders.